 Cradled within North Carolina’s Blue Ridge Mountains, Boone emerged from geographical isolation with the arrival of the Tweetsie Railroad in 1919.
 Wealthy industrialists, such as Gilded Age denim magnate Moses H. Cone, built summer estates in the area, turning the sleepy village into a coveted destination.

-Today, Boone’s appeal endures as a gateway to outdoor adventure, about two hours north of its bigger sister city, Asheville.
-From a base in the lively mountain town, you can hike the trails of 5,946-foot Grandfather Mountain; take in scenic stretches of the Blue Ridge Parkway by car; and go tubing, kayaking, and fishing in the New River.
+Today, Boone’s appeal endures as a gateway to outdoor adventure, about two hours north of the larger city of Asheville.
+From a base in the spirited mountain town, you can hike the trails of 5,946-foot Grandfather Mountain; take in scenic stretches of the Blue Ridge Parkway by car; and go tubing, kayaking, and fishing in the New River.
 Additionally, in 2025 seven new public sites are opening along Boone’s leg of the Blue Ridge Snorkel Trail, where diverse freshwater fish species and the hellbender (a two-foot salamander) await those curious to try river snorkeling.

 Boone is also home to Appalachian State University, which fuels a dynamic Americana music and creative arts scene.